fmoliveira/delightful-fediverse-apps/watchlist-for-activitypub-apps.md

 * :heavy_check_mark: [Huzbilla](https://project.hubzilla.org/) - federated CMS with a range of groupware tools available as plug-ins.
 Support AP with the [pubcrawl plug-in](https://framagit.org/hubzilla/addons/tree/master/pubcrawl).

 * [Known](https://github.com/idno/Known/issues/1701)

+* :black_nib: :tada: [Minds](https://gitlab.com/minds/engine/issues/183) - a centralized attempt at a FB replacement, incorporating short or long form posts, and live chat, as well as an internal token system (a bit like Reddit gold?).
+Have rolled out [AP support for following newsfeeds](https://gitlab.com/minds/engine/merge_requests/28).

 * [picopub](https://github.com/transitracer/picopub) - created by the developer of Fontina as a "tiny, Mastodon-compatible blog"